DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

-Simple Indoor Weather Station using an Adafruit NRF52840 Feather Sense board and 3.5" TFT Featherwing.
+Simple Offline Indoor Weather Station using an Adafruit NRF52840 Feather Sense board and 3.5" TFT Featherwing.
+I'm using this as a basic temperature, humidity, and barometric pressure display inside my garage.
+In Florida, on July 1st, it's 35C/95F in here. :/